Rove expecting smaller midterm swing to GOP than House average

 Rove said the Supreme Court’s decision in June to overturn Roe v.
 Wade energized some voters and is likely to affect some races but only “on the margin” and if a candidate is “extreme” on the issue.

-He said the generic congressional ballot shows a close race, but it is somewhat misleading.
+He said the generic congressional ballot shows a close race but called it misleading.
 He said Democrats need more of an advantage in this to be in a position to keep the House because their voters are more closely grouped together geographically, and Republicans lead the generic ballot in competitive districts.

 Rove said Democrats are in modestly better standing than they were six months ago, but the GOP is “highly likely” to win most of the competitive races and the House.